Ted Williams: Korean War

 On May 1, 1952, 14 months after his promotion to captain in the Marine Corps Reserve, Williams was recalled to active duty for service in the Korean War.
 He had not flown any aircraft for eight years but he turned down all offers to sit out the war in comfort as a member of a service baseball team.
 Nevertheless, Williams was resentful of being called up, which he admitted years later, particularly regarding the Navy's policy of calling up Inactive Reservists rather than members of the Active Reserve.

 Williams reported for duty on May 2, 1952.
 After eight weeks of refresher flight training and qualification in the F9F Panther jet fighter with VMF-223 at the Marine Corps Air Station Cherry Point, North Carolina, Williams was assigned to VMF-311, Marine Aircraft Group 33 (MAG-33), based at the K-3 airfield in Pohang, South Korea.

-On February 16, 1953, Williams, flying as the wingman for John Glenn (later an astronaut, then U.S. Senator), was part of a 35-plane raid against a tank and infantry training school just south of Pyongyang, North Korea.
-As the aircraft from VMF-115 and VMF-311 dove on the target, Williams's plane was hit by anti-aircraft fire, a piece of flak knocked out his hydraulics and electrical systems, causing Williams to have to "limp" his plane back to K-3 air base where he made a belly landing.
+On February 16, 1953, Williams, flying as the wingman for John Glenn (who would become the first American to orbit the earth), was part of a 35-plane raid against a tank and infantry training school just south of Pyongyang, North Korea.
+As the aircraft from VMF-115 and VMF-311 dove on the target, Williams' plane was hit by anti-aircraft fire, a piece of flak knocked out his hydraulics and electrical systems, causing Williams to have to "limp" his plane back to K-3 air base where he made a belly landing.
 For his actions of this day, he was awarded the Air Medal.

 Williams flew 39 combat missions in Korea, earning the Air Medal with two Gold Stars representing second and third awards, before being withdrawn from flight status in June 1953 after a hospitalization for pneumonia.
 This resulted in the discovery of an inner ear infection that disqualified him from flight status.
-John Glenn described Williams as one of the best pilots he knew, while his wife Annie described him as the most profane man she ever met.
+John Glenn described Williams as one of the best pilots he knew.
 In the last half of his missions, Williams was flying as Glenn's wingman.

 Williams likely would have exceeded 600 career home runs if he had not served in the military, and might even have approached Babe Ruth's then record of 714.
 He might have set the record for career RBIs as well, exceeding Hank Aaron's total.
 While the absences in the Marine Corps took almost five years out of his baseball career, he never publicly complained about the time devoted to service in the Marine Corps.
 His biographer, Leigh Montville, argued that Williams was not happy about being pressed into service in South Korea, but he did what he thought was his patriotic duty.

 Following his return to the United States in August 1953, he resigned his Reserve commission to resume his baseball career.